moj-analytical-services/user-guidance/source/documentation/index.md

 - our Data Engineering team converts raw data from operational systems into structures and excerpts
 - we hold data files in Amazon S3 for ease of use, to load into your code or run SQL queries directly using Amazon Athena
-- users can also upload data to the Analytial Platform from other sources and share them with granular access controls, subject to normal data protection processes; for more information, see [Information governance][information-governance.md]
+- users can also upload data to the Analytial Platform from other sources and share them with granular access controls, subject to normal data protection processes; for more information, see [Information governance](https://user-guidance.analytical-platform.service.justice.gov.uk/information-governance.html)

 ### Reproducible Analysis

 The Analytical Platform provides tools to develop reproducible analytical pipelines (RAnalytical Platforms) to automate time–consuming and repetitive tasks, allowing you to focus on interpreting the results with the following elements:
 - when datasets are imported into the Analytical Platform, snapshots of them are taken and versioned
 - standardised system libraries in GitHub
-- a standardised virtual machine that can run RStudio or Jupyter, or code running in an explicitly defined Dockerfile
+- a standardised virtual machine that can run RStudio, Visual Studio Code or Jupyter, or code running in an explicitly defined Dockerfile

 ### Secure Environments